Skip to main content

 • Note about critical=True bypass

-Listed only when allowed_tools or disallowed_tools are configured.
-Shows which tools are available or excluded.
+Listed only when allowed-tools is configured.
+Shows which tools are available.

 Forward schedule